SabakiHQ/Shudan/docs/README.md

 ### Board Representation

 The board is represented by an array of arrays.
 Each of those subarrays represent one row, all of the same size.
+We shall refer to this structure as a **map**.
 For `signMap`, the subarrays consists of integers: `-1` denotes a white stone, `1` a black stone, and `0` represents an empty vertex

 #### Example